 Why can’t I get approved for a credit card?

 Being denied a credit card can be disappointing.
 But the good news is you don’t have to guess why your application was denied.
-That’s because lenders are required to provide the reasons they rejected your application or tell you that you have the right to find out why.
+That’s because you have the right to find out why.
+And lenders are required to provide the reasons they rejected your application.

-Keep reading to learn more and what you can do to improve your creditworthiness.
+Keep reading to learn more about why you may keep getting denied for a credit card and what you can do to improve your creditworthiness.

 10 possible reasons why your credit card application was denied